- 1 Introduction and plea

 - Very important to enable in a multistation setting.

-- Opening the wrong log file while networked with other stations may cause unwanted effects.
+- Opening the wrong log file while networked with other stations will force

 - A very important setting for SO2V.
 Should be enabled for dual receiver radios and